Local Travel Experts

 Anything you can think of can be found at this market, such as second-hand books, kitchen utensils, and clothes.
 It has over 500 vendors and has auctions on Monday, Wednesday, and Friday from 7:00 to 9:00 (AM).

-Even though there is no food sold at this market itself officially, there are 2 restaurants and a small casual food court on the top floor.
+Even though there is no food sold at this market itself, there are 2 restaurants and a small casual food court on the top floor.
 Which leaves you nothing to worry about during your visit!

 Encants Vells has its market times Monday, Wednesday, Friday, and Saturday from 9:00 to 20:00.

-One of the most important operating markets in Barcelona is the Sant Antoni market.
-Originally Sant Antoni was an open-air market but was proposed a construction to guarantee permanence in the city of Barcelona.
+One of the most significant and active markets in Barcelona is the Sant Antoni market, a cornerstone of the Barcelona markets scene.
+Initially, Sant Antoni was an open-air market, but construction was proposed to ensure its permanent presence in the city of Barcelona.

 Due to Barceloneta’s fishing history, this market is naturally a seafood market.
 Opened in 1887 and renovated between 2005 and 2007, it has now got modern wing-like extensions.